Agriculture with Farm Business Management BSc Honours

 Modules

 Visits to farms continue, reinforcing your learning with practical experience.
-You have the opportunity to take a crop pests field course, focusing on pests that affect crops.
+You can choose to take a crop pests field course, focusing on pests that affect crops.

 Modules